Medical Relief ProgramSaving thousands of lives

 Our influence has a huge impact on the homeless animals finding themselves in county shelters or in other precarious life threatening circumstances.
 These pets would not have had a second chance without our vital medical assistance.

 Most of the animals featured on this website are PACC911 Alumni, saved with the help of our Medical Relief Funds.
-That’s Marvin in the photo above.
-He was rescued with our assistance in 2017.
+That’s Marvin in the photo above, he was rescued with our assistance.
 You can see more miracles like Marvin under our Critical Care Gallery and In Action video section.

 This is how our program works